dnwiebe/Orienteer/README.md

 ###Orienteer Can Help
 Orienteer is designed for this situation.

-With Orienteer, you can define a Java interface (or a Scala trait, if you prefer) that is full of methods that provide configuration values of various types.
+With Orienteer, you can define an interface in Java or Groovy (or a trait in Scala) that is full of methods that provide configuration values of various types.
 For example:

 ```java
 public interface ConfigurationSingleton {